Latine

 Synthesis

-Latine is the term that 2023+ guides explicitly elevate as the better Spanish-native gender-neutral form, distinct from Latinx in structure even though the two share a function.
-The case for Latine is structural rather than just preferential: the ‘-e’ suffix actually functions as a gender-neutral marker in Spanish, where the ‘-x’ suffix doesn’t.
+DSG, the most recent guide in this cluster (updated March 2024), treats Latine as the more Spanish-usable gender-neutral form, distinct from Latinx in structure even though the two share a function.
+TJA, the other recent source, registers the same direction more modestly: “some prefer Latine” to Latinx.
+The case for Latine is structural.
+The ‘-e’ suffix functions as a gender-neutral marker in Spanish, where the ‘-x’ suffix doesn’t.
 Latine pronounces in Spanish (la-TEEN-eh); Latinx does not.
-Latine pluralizes cleanly (Latines); Latinx’s plural is contested.
+Latine pluralizes cleanly (Latines), which DSG flags as one of its advantages; DSG gives Latinx the plural “Latinxs.”
 Latine emerged inside Spanish-speaking LGBTQIA+ and feminist communities; Latinx is widely critiqued as an English-internet construction imposed on Spanish-speaking communities.
-None of this makes Latinx wrong — but Latine carries advantages in any context where Spanish-language usability is a constraint.
+None of this makes Latinx wrong, but Latine carries advantages wherever Spanish-language usability is a constraint.

 The corpus on Latine is currently thin (only DSG 2023 and TJA 2023/2026 have dedicated entries; Sierra Club 2021, SEIU 2020, Casey 2013, and NGC 2021 all predate the Latine institutional uptake).
-This will likely change as guides update — DSG’s March 2024 Latine entry update is one of the most recent updates in the entire corpus.
-Expect more major guides to add Latine entries through 2025–2026.
+DSG’s March 2024 Latine entry update is one of the most recent updates in the entire corpus, and as of mid-2026 the term’s dedicated coverage still rests mainly on DSG and TJA.

 Self-identification is the operating rule, same as Latinx: TJA’s strict deferral — never apply either term to someone who doesn’t use it — applies.
 Latine isn’t a polite default override for someone who identifies as Latino, Latina, or Hispanic.
 Use what people use for themselves.